sunesimonsen/workspace-cache/README.md

                       shared: only list shared packages
                       root: only list root packages

+    --topological     runs scripts in dependency order

+  exec <command>       run a shell command in each packages

+    --filter          all: (default) all packages
+                      not-cached: all packages that is not cached for the current version
+                      cached: all packages that is cached for the current version

+    --hierarchy       all: (default) don't filter based on hierarchy
+                      shared: only list shared packages
+                      root: only list root packages

+    --topological     runs scripts in dependency order

   write               synchronizes to the cache

   read                synchronizes from the cache